maxdavydenkouo/ireland-real-estate-scraper/README.md

 # description
-Service for scraping https://www.daft.ie/property-for-rent/donegal and sending tg notifications about new propositions.
+MVP Service for scraping real estate rent offers from https://www.daft.ie and sending tg notifications about new and changed propositions, with using daftlisting (https://github.com/AnthonyBloomer/daftlistings)

 # functionality
-- parse daft site by city
-- collect offers
+- scrap info from https://www.daft.ie via daftlisting
-- store offers
+- aggregate offers
-- notify users in tg via bot about fresh ones
+- notify users in tg via bot about new/upd ones

 # plan
 - [x] basic scraping functionality